 - Powdered sugar – It’s just a pretty finish, like on Hot Fudge Pudding Cake and Charleston Pecan Chewies.

-How to make it
+How to make this easy French Toast Bake

-- Top with half the blueberries.
+- Top with half the fresh blueberries.

 - In a medium bowl whisk the eggs, milk, cream, vanilla and cinnamon until well blended.
+This will make a sort of custard mixture that is so delicious!

 - Pour the egg mixture over the bread and berries.